 Step 2: Download your information by selecting “Start My Archive.”

-Step 3: Verify your account and Facebook will email you confirming they are preparing your backup.
+Step 3: Verify your account, and Facebook will email you confirming it is preparing your backup.

 Once ready Facebook will send you an email (and an FB notification) saying that your download is ready.